Shimbhu77/ChatVision-Real-time-chat-and-video-call-app/README.md

 ## ChatVision-Real-time-chat-and-video-call-app
-## One to One chat and Group Chat Using WebSocket and Stomp.Js
+## One to One chat and Group Chat Using WebSocket and Stomp.Js  comming soon
 ### It will work like whatsapp which is capable to handle live chat and video call feature .
 # Skills
 # Backend Tech Stack